fustudios/fustudios-docs/memberships.md

 # Game Memberships

-Memberships help finance game productions while establishing mutually beneficial partnerships with entities helping promote those productions and expand its user base.
+Memberships help finance productions while establishing mutually beneficial partnerships with entities helping promote those productions and expand its user base.
 They are either minted as a brand new NFT or existing NFTs are upgraded to FU Studios membership status increasing the utility of the collection.

 Membership benefits can include but are not limited to:

 > <a href="#early-access">Early Access</a> to FU Studios productions.

-> Unlimited distribution of <a href="#studio-passes">Studio Passes</a>.
+> Ability to mint <a href="#studio-passes">Studio Passes</a>.

 > <a href="#game-points">Game Points</a> Emission Rewards.

 ## [Early Access](#early-access)

-Membership holders get early access to all FU Studios productions and earn points for helping the team improve the gaming experience of each title.
+Membership holders get early access to FU Studios productions and can earn points for providing feedback and helping the team improve the quality of its productions.

 ## [Studio Passes](#studio-passes)

+Studio Passes can come in many different flavors. **OG** and **Game** passes are the two types currently in existence.

+### OG Passes

+OG passes give its holders access to all FU Studio productions.

+### Game Passes

-FU games are **free to play** by anyone holding a Studio Pass.
-Membership holders can mint and distribute unlimited Studio Passes.
-A share of the game points earned by Studio Pass holders while playing the game are distributed to the membership holder who minted the pass.
+FU games are **free to play** by anyone holding a Game Pass for the particular game.
+A share of the game points earned by Game Pass holders while playing the game are distributed to the members who distributed the pass.
 The more players a membership holder onboards and the more they play, the more points are earned.

 ## [Game Points](#game-points)